adcroft-gfdl/convert_WOA13/README.md

 If you get an error from `ncks`, check you are using a new version of NCO (see requisites below)

 Make specific targets:
-- `make woa13_1975-1984_ptemp_seasonal_01.nc` - will calculate potential-temperature each climatological season of the '75-'84 period in the WOA13 dataset, downloading any raw files as needed.
+- `make woa13_1975-1984_ptemp_seasonal_01.nc` - will calculate potential-temperature each of the four climatological seasons for the 1975-1984 period in the WOA13 dataset, downloading any raw files as needed.

 ## What it does